alexch/codelikethis/public/lessons/javascript/the_command_line.md

 > WARNING: Before you start typing, look at the prompt!

-* *the shell* is the command line that the terminal starts with
+* *the shell* is the command line interpreter that the terminal starts with
-  * its prompt usually looks like this:
+  * its prompt is usually
     *  `Davids-Macbook-Pro:~ David$` (Mac)
     *  `david@davidspc:~$` (Ubuntu Linux)
     *   `C:\Users\david>` (Windows)